Home » Debt solutions » Minimal Asset Process (MAP)

 How do I apply for a Minimal Asset Process?

-1. Before applying you’ll need to seek advice from an approved financial advice company, an application for a MAP cannot be made without this initial consultation.
+1. Before applying you’ll need to seek advice from an approved financial advice company.
+An application for a MAP cannot be made without this initial consultation.
 You’ll need to review your financial situation, who you owe money to, details of your debts, cost of living and expenses.
 The sooner you give this information the sooner your application can begin.

 What debts are covered by a Minimal Asset Process?